cetra3/cetra3.github.io/content/blog/breaking-api-changes.md

 * Minor: Additions of new features or functionality that are backwards compatible
 * Patch: Bugfixes

 There is some interesting differences for libraries `< 1.0.0` which I was not aware of for longer than I care to admit.
 Namely either minor or patch numbers can be changes as you see fit.
 I.e, `0.3.0` could be wildly different from `0.3.1`, including breaking changes.

-What I have seen in practice is usually the minor number indicates breaking changes, such as `0.2.0` to `0.3.0`, even though it's not explicit within semver.
+However: Cargo is [more strict](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html) than the semver documentation for `< 1.0.0` libraries:

+> This compatibility convention is different from SemVer in the way it treats versions before 1.0.0.
+While SemVer says there is no compatibility before 1.0.0, Cargo considers `0.x.y` to be compatible with `0.x.z`, where `y ≥ z` and `x > 0`.

 ## Why we need it